aniketkasale/Time-Bound-Quiz-App/README.md

 - Displays a question and four answer options at a time.
 - Includes a timer that stops when the time runs out and displays the user's score.
 - Provides a review answer section where users can go back and check their answers.
+- Offers multi-theme support for users to switch between different themes.
 - Offers an aesthetically pleasing design.

 ## Installation